 1. Ask for a complete reason for your termination

-Immediately upon being fired, ask your former employer to provide the reason in detail.
-This may be a difficult conversation, so it’s important to approach it gracefully.
-One tactic is to use your breathing and body language to stay calm: take deep breaths in and out, and keep your legs uncrossed and hands unclenched.
+Immediately upon being fired, ask your former employer to provide you with a reason in detail.
+Given that this may be a difficult conversation to have, it’s important to approach it gracefully.
+Remain calm in the moment and present yourself as collected.

 You can phrase your question in several ways: